 In practice, the governments keep tracking the demand-supply matrix to check such inflation.
-At times, the goods in short supply are imported, interest on loans increased, wages revised, depending upon the situation.
+Depending upon the situation, the goods in short supply are imported, interest on loans increased and wages revised.

-(B) Cost-Push Inflation -
+(b) Cost-Push Inflation

 An increase in factor input costs (i.e., wages and raw materials) pushes up prices.
 The price rise which is the result of increase in the production cost is cost-push inflation.
-The Keynesian school suggested controls on prices and incomes as direct ways of checking such inflation and 'moral suasions' and measures to reduce the monopoly power of trade unions as the indirect measures (basically, cost-push inflations chiefly used to happen due to higher wage demanded by the trade unions during the era).
+The Keynesian school suggested controls on prices and incomes as direct ways of checking such an inflation and, 'moral suasions' and measures to reduce the monopoly power of trade unions as indirect measures (basically, cost-push inflations chiefly used to happen due to higher wage demanded by the trade unions during the era).